-a.
-Quota reduction and re-distribution
+(a) Quota reduction and redistribution

-- a.1) In addition to the 2% reduction decided in the 1991/92 price package, the global quota will be reduced by a further 3%. - a.2) This cut will be achieved by a 4% cut in individual reference quantities.
-However Member States will be required to set up a special cessation scheme open to all producers with a view to creating a milk pool so that small and medium sized producers (producing less than 200,000 kg a year) will have the opportunity of avoiding a cut in quotas.
-The voluntary cessation scheme will be on attractive terms with co-financing by the Community, up to an annual amount of 17 ECU per 100 kg for each of the 3 years.
-The premium system will be administered by way of guaranteed bonds, as described under point b.2 below. - a.3) Member States will re-distribute 1% out of the 4% cut in individual reference quantities to special categories viz: - extensive dairy holdings in mountain areas; - extensive dairy holdings in other less favoured areas where milk production plays an important role in the agricultural economy and where little alternative exists.
-(The areas will be selected by Member States and presented in a re-distribution plan to be approved by the Commission.)
+- (a.1) In addition to the 2% reduction decided in the 1991/92 price package, the global quota will be reduced by a further 3%. - (a.2) This cut will be achieved by a 4% cut in individual reference quantities.
+However, Member States will be required to set up a special cessation scheme open to all producers with a view to creating a milk pool so that small and medium-sized producers (producing less than 200 000 kg per year) will have the opportunity of avoiding a cut in quotas.
+The voluntary cessation scheme will be on attractive terms with cofinancing by the Community, up to an annual amount of ECU 17 per 100 kg for each of the three years.
+The premium system will be administered by way of guaranteed bonds, as described under point (b.2) below. - (a.3) Member States will redistribute 1 out of the 4% cut in individual reference quantities to special categories, namely: - (i) extensive dairy holdings in mountain areas; - (ii) extensive dairy holdings in other less-favoured areas where milk production plays an important role in the agricultural economy and where little alternative exists.
+(The areas will be selected by Member States and presented in a redistribution plan to be approved by the Commission.)

-Redistribution may take place also according to other priority criteria (e.g. extensive holdings outside less favoured areas; young farmers; producers with high quality products for direct marketing, participants in an agri-environment programme etc) as identified in the re-distribution plan.
+Redistribution may also take place according to other priority criteria (e.g. extensive holdings outside the less-favoured areas; young farmers; producers with high-quality products for direct marketing, participants in an agri-environmental programme, etc.) as identified in the redistribution plan.

-b.
-Compensation for the quota reduction
+(b) Compensation for the quota reduction

-- b.1) Farmers whose quotas are reduced, will receive an annual compensation of 5 ECU per 100 kg over a period of 10 years.
-Member States can add a national supplement. - b.2) The compensation arrangements will be operated through a bond issued to the farmers concerned, on the basis of which the Community would make annual payments over its life-time (10 years).
-The farmers could choose to keep the bond and receive the associated annual payments, or could sell it on the private market.
+- (b.1) Farmers whose quotas are reduced will receive an annual compensation of ECU 5 per 100 kg over a period of 10 years.
+Member States can add a national supplement. - (b.2) The compensation arrangements will be operated through a bond issued to the farmers concerned, on the basis of which the Community would make annual payments over its lifetime (10 years).
+The farmers could choose to keep the bond and receive the associated annual payments or could sell it on the private market.

-c.
-Voluntary buy-up programme
+(c) Voluntary buy-up programme

 Once the new quota arrangements are in place, Member States would be free to continue the buy-up/redistribution scheme on a voluntary basis.
 Farmers would then be able to sell quotas to national authorities and in exchange to receive bonds (guaranteed by the Community and by the Member State).
 This would allow quota reserves to be built up on an ongoing basis.
-The reserves could be used to re-distribute milk to priority farmers (as identified under point a.3) above or otherwise dealt with having regard to the market situation at the time.
+The reserves could be used to redistribute milk to priority farmers (as identified under point (a.3) above) or otherwise dealt with having regard to the market situation at the time.

-The programme would be co-financed by the Community at a rate of 50% and up to a maximum annual amount of premium of 2.5 ECU per 100 kg over 10 years.
+The programme would be cofinanced by the Community at a rate of 50% and up to a maximum annual amount of premium of ECU 2.5 per 100 kg over 10 years.

-2. Prices and Premia
+2. Prices and premiums